mmzsource/tankbattle/doc/intro.md

 designed REST API.
 With a bit of luck, you can still find some information on REST API design in archaic parts of the internet archive.

-As a proud member of the software concepts department all these terrible limitations, budget cuts and constraints only motivate you. **Aut viam inveniam aut faciam** or "I shall either find a way or make one" is our motto!
+As a proud software professional all these terrible limitations, budget cuts and constraints only motivate you. **Aut viam inveniam aut faciam** or "I shall either find a way or make one" is your motto!

 # Tank Movement

-To drive your tanks you can either command them to move `"north"`, `"east"`, `"south"` or `"west"`.
+To drive your tank you can either command it to move `"north"`, `"east"`, `"south"` or `"west"`.
 The tanks will move one tank-length in that direction on the battlefield, but the tank engines are known to drop dead directly after the move and restarting the engine costs 2 seconds.
 All movement commands given